JJ-JianJiao/j-note/git/README.md

 54. git checkout branchName :- move to the specific branch
 55. git branch -m mynewbranch newbranch :- rename the branch A to branch B (-m : move)
 56. git branch -d branchName :- -d for delete + name of branch
-57. git branch -b branchName : will create a new branch and checkout then
+57. git checkout -b branchName : will create a new branch and checkout then
 58. git merge changeBranch : this parameter is the branch with changes and merge into current branch

 ##Happy path: Fast Forward